File IQ Installation for AWS EC2

 6. In the Storage Access section, select Skip creating storage access point.

-7. In the Inherit Setting section, unselect the three Inherit Settings checkboxes.
+7. In the Inherit Setting section, untick the three inherit setting checkboxes.

 8. Click Save Connections.
 The dialog box closes and returns to the Remotely Accessible Volumes pane.

-9. Wait until the volume Status column changes to a checkmark before proceeding.
+9. Wait until the Status column for the Volume changes to a checkmark before proceeding.

-4. Disable Snapshot Schedule for the FILE IQ Appliance and Volumes pairs by following these steps:
+4. Disable Snapshot Schedule for the FILE IQ Appliance and volume pairs by following one of these sets of steps:

-2. Select the volumes that you configured remote access for in step 2.
+3. Expand the volumes for which you configured remote access in step 2.

-5. Deselect all until all the Days turn from color to grey.
+6. Click Select/Deselect all until all of the Days turn from color to grey.

 Note: The changes might take up to 10 minutes to apply.